- Life & Money

 Benefits of a money market account

-Offered by financial institutions like banks and credit unions, a money market account can be a great place to save for near-term financial goals, like saving for a down payment on a home or your next family vacation, because it offers both earning potential and easy access to your funds.
+Offered by financial institutions like banks and credit unions, a money market account can be a great place to store money at a modest interest rate.
+An MMA offers both earning potential and easy access to your funds.

 Higher interest rate than a traditional savings account

-One of the main draws of a money market account is that it generally offers a higher annual percentage yield (APY) than a traditional savings or interest-bearing checking account.
-According to the FDIC, the national average interest rate as of May 16, 2022, was 0.07 percent for a traditional savings account and 0.03 percent on interest checking accounts, versus 0.08 percent for money market accounts.
+One of the main benefits of a money market account is that it might offer a higher annual percentage yield (APY) than a traditional savings or interest-bearing checking account.
+According to the FDIC, the national average interest rate as of June 17, 2024, was 0.67 percent for money market accounts compared to 0.45 percent for traditional savings accounts and 0.08 percent for interest-bearing checking accounts.

-But when interest rates rise, you’ll often see banks offer higher rates on high-yield savings accounts and money market accounts, sometimes at .5 percent or higher, to attract new customers.
-With interest rates on the rise, it’s wise to shop around for the most competitive money market APY.
+But when interest rates rise, you’ll often see banks offer higher rates on high-yield savings accounts and money market accounts, sometimes at 0.5 percent or higher, to attract new customers.
+It’s smart to shop around for the best yield.

 Access to your money

 There are other accounts similar to a money market account, but you may not get the same balance of access and growth.
-When you deposit money into a certificate of deposit (CD), you’ve effectively locked up your money for a predetermined amount of time.
-In most cases, the longer the term, the more interest you’ll earn, but early withdrawals will result in a penalty.
+When you deposit money into a certificate of deposit (CD), you’ve effectively locked up your money for a while.
+Usually, the longer the term, the more interest you’ll earn—but early withdrawals will result in a penalty.
 And with a high-yield savings account, you may be able to save at a similar interest rate, but you won’t get the same check-writing and debit-card privileges as with a money market account.

 FDIC-insured

-Money market accounts are insured by the FDIC.
-If the financial institution faces difficulty or fails, the federal government will insure your assets up to $250,000 per account holder.
+Money market accounts are usually insured by the FDIC.
+If the financial institution fails, the agency will refund up to $250,000 per account holder.

-Money market accounts do have their drawbacks.
-Financial institutions can change their APYs, and they often change along with federal interest rates, so the rate you signed up with isn't likely to be the rate that continues through the life of your account.
+While money market accounts typically offer higher interest rates than traditional savings accounts, these rates aren’t set in stone.
+Financial institutions can change their APYs.
+Rates often fluctuate along with federal interest rates, so the rate you signed up with isn’t likely to be the rate that continues through the life of your account.
 In a low-rate environment, a money market account may not earn as much.
-Below are a few other potential disadvantages to consider.

 Potentially high minimum balance and fees

 Every financial institution is different.
 Some may impose a minimum opening deposit or require account holders to maintain a minimum ongoing balance to earn the advertised APY.
 One workaround is to search for a money market account that has a low minimum balance requirement (or none at all).
-You’ll also want to clarify if the bank imposes fees if your balance dips below a certain point.
+You’ll also want to understand whether the bank imposes fees if your balance dips below a certain point.

 Limited transactions

-While you can typically withdraw funds as frequently as you like from a checking account, money market accounts will limit you to six monthly withdrawals or payments made by debit card, check, electronic transfer or draft.
+While you can typically withdraw funds as frequently as you like from a checking account, money market accounts will usually limit your monthly withdrawals or payments made by debit card, check, electronic transfer or draft.
 Some money market providers might have even lower limits, so be sure to read the fine print before opening your account.

 Money market accounts vs. other types of accounts